ISNMethodsMeeting/LitAndLinks/StatisticalInferenceApproach.md

 https://jamanetwork.com/journals/jama/article-abstract/2730486
 Ioannidis, J. P. (2019).
 The importance of predefined rules and prespecified statistical analyses: Do not abandon significance.
 Jama, 321(21), 2067-2068.

-The second article is a similar editorial by Ulrich Dirnagl that also argues for significance testing
+This article is a similar editorial by Ulrich Dirnagl that also argues for significance testing

 https://link.springer.com/article/10.1007/s00259-019-04467-5
 Dirnagl, U. (2019).
 The p value wars (again).
 European Journal of Nuclear Medicine and Molecular Imaging

 This was contributed by:
 b.kuper-smith@uke.de
 on 12.
 December 2019

 ----------------------